norlab-ulaval/libnabo/README.md

 These lines will compile libnabo in a `build` sub-directory and therefore keep your source tree clean.
 Note that you could compile libnabo anywhere you have write access, such as in `/tmp/libnabo`.
 This out-of-source build is a nice feature of [CMake] under Unixes.

-If [Eigen] is not installed system wide, you might have to tell [CMake] where to find it.
+If [Eigen] is not installed system-wide, you might have to tell [CMake] where to find it.
 You can do this with a command-line tool, `ccmake`, or with a graphical tool, `cmake-gui`.
 Please read the [CMake documentation] for more information.